JanusGraph/janusgraph/docs/basics/transactions.md

     cache access during read operations.
 Doesn't have any effect if database level cache was disabled via config `cache.db-cache`.

+-   `lazyLoadRelations()` - Set lazy-load for all properties and edges of the vertex: ids and values are deserialized upon demand.
+    When enabled, it can have a boost on large-scale read operations, if only certain types of relations are being read from the vertex.

 Once, the desired configuration options have been specified, the new transaction is started via `start()` which returns a `JanusGraphTransaction`.